 He was one of freedom's warriors.
 Courageous, staunch, true.
 He lived for his beliefs and now he has died for them.

-The British General Election of that year had just been called the day before.
-Mr Neave was a close adviser to Mrs Thatcher, he had led her campaign to become the Conservative Party leader in 1975 and after headed her private office.
+The British General Election of that year had just been called the day before and Mr Neave was a close adviser to Mrs Thatcher, he had led her campaign to become the Conservative Party leader in 1975 and headed her private office.